Shao-Group/catfish-LP/README.md

 ## Install Boost
 Boost can be downloaded [here](https://www.boost.org/releases/latest/).
-Uncompress it and note down the directory (compiling and installing are not necessary).
+Decompress it and note down the directory (compiling and installing are not necessary).

 ## Install Gurobi
 Gurobi Optimizer can be downloaded [here](https://www.gurobi.com/downloads/gurobi-software/); instructions for installation available [here](https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer).
-Once completed, note down the library version at `$GUROBI_HOME/lib/libgurobiXXX.so` and modify the [make file](src/Makefile.am), replacing `-lgurobi110` with the installed version.
+Once completed, note down the library version at `$GUROBI_HOME/lib/libgurobiXXX.so` and modify [Makefile.am in src](src/Makefile.am) by replacing `-lgurobi110` with the installed version.

 ## Compile Catfish-LP